dpmerrell/tcga-pipeline/README.md

 * You can access TCGA data via [FireBrowse](http://firebrowse.org/) or the [`firehose_get`](https://broadinstitute.atlassian.net/wiki/spaces/GDAC/pages/844333139/Download) command line tool.
 * Unfortunately, these tools (FireBrowse/Firehose) are inconvenient for the uninitiated.
     - Unless you have a lot of bioinformatics background knowledge, it can be very difficult to understand which data you should actually download.
-    - Once you've downloaded the data, it exists as several GB of text files with long, complicated names.
+    - Once you've downloaded the data, it exists as several GB of zipped text files with long, complicated names.

 This repository contains a complete workflow for (i) downloading TCGA data and (ii) putting it into a nice SQLite database with a sensible structure.